Logistics is a multifunctional program created to implement control over all the working stages of a courier delivery service.

 Set the table by choosing parameters to be shown in a report.
 It can be table data (in reports on units/drivers) or statistics (in reports on units).
 To summon the settings dialog, in the left panel click the corresponding icon to the right of the report type field.
 To apply the chosen settings, click OK.

 To receive a report on the basis of chosen configuration and indicated settings, click ‘Execute’.
-The report is shown in the working area.
+A report is shown in the working area.

 A report can be either printed or exported in XLSX format.
 To do so, use the corresponding buttons in the top right corner of the working area.

-This section is designed for communication with drivers.
+This section is designed to communicate with drivers.
 Chat supports viewing photos received from the mobile application.

 Resource chosen here is the one where orders will be created.
 Delivery interval (from – to), weight and unloading time are taken into account upon delivery planning.
 Advance time corresponds to the time on which a delivery can be advanced (a route becomes active when the indicated time value remains before the visit of its first delivery point).
 Such value as radius is taken into account upon delivery point visiting.
 By choosing address provider you define a source of address information to be used either upon manual order creation or warehouse creation.
 Route color, depending on a chosen option, can either be taken from unit properties (corresponds to a track color) or be random.

 The 'Import orders' block serves for setting parameters (date format, separator) used in imported files.
-Besides, here you can indicate a notification method used for the imported orders.
-The 'Units of measurement' block serves for indicating corresponding units for the cost and effective capacity values.
+Besides, here you can indicate a notification method used for orders' import.
+'Units of measurement' block serves for indicating corresponding units for the cost and effective capacity values.

-To create a warehouse, click the 'Add warehouse' button.
+To create a warehouse, click 'Add warehouse' button.
 Afterwards, a corresponding form appears.
-Obligatory fields of the form are warehouse name and address (note that before entering this field, it is recommended to choose an address provider on the 'General' tab of the 'Settings' section).
+Obligatory fields of the form are warehouse's name and address (note that before entering this field, it is recommended to choose an address provider on 'General' tab of 'Settings' section).
 Upon completion of the address field, a warehouse is shown on the map.
 Additional fields of the form are telephone number, warehouse's working hours, unloading time, comment, and tags.

 Special attention should be paid to the tags.
 Tags are custom key words intended for sorting orders on the stage of delivery planning (1st step).
-There are two types of tags utilized in the system: order tags and warehouse ones.
-Warehouse tags show that orders with such tags are attached to a particular warehouse.
-On the stage of choosing orders (1st step), sorting by warehouse tags can be applied by enabling the corresponding flag ('Tags') in the 'Warehouse parameters' filter.
+There are two types of tags utilized in the system: order's tags and warehouse's ones.
+Warehouse's tags show that orders with such tags are attached to a particular warehouse.
+On the stage of choosing orders (1st step), sorting by warehouse's tags can be applied by enabling the corresponding flag ('Tags') in 'Warehouse parameters' filter.
 Upon enabling this flag, a table presents a list of orders, tags of which match the tags of a warehouse used.

 To add a tag, click the field, enter a key word, and use <enter> on your keyboard.
 To delete a tag, use <backspace> or delete button.

 Geofences created in the monitoring system can be attached to warehouses.
 This attachment is used in the delivery planning section.
-If warehouse (with attached geofences) is chosen as a filter, then on the 1st stage a table will contain the orders situated within the limits of geofences attached.
+If a warehouse (with attached geofences) is chosen as a filter, then on the 1st step of a delivery planning, a table contains orders situated within the limits of geofences attached.

 Units created in the monitoring system can be attached to warehouses.
 This attachment is used in the delivery planning section.
-If warehouse (with attached units) is chosen as a filter, then on the 2d stage a table will contain the units attached to the chosen warehouse.
+If a warehouse (with attached units) is chosen as a filter, then on the 2d step of a delivery planning, a table contains units attached to a chosen warehouse.